ostelco/ostelco-terraform-modules/terraform-google-gke-cluster/README.md

 # Google GKE cluster Terraform module

+> Since this module uses `beta` features in Google Cloud, it needs to use the `google-beta` terraform provider.
+More details [here](https://www.terraform.io/docs/providers/google/provider_versions.html).

 Used to create a Kubernetes cluster in Google Kubernetes Engine (GKE).

 This module can create zonal or regional clusters.
 See usage examples in the [examples folder](../example)